Thanks to Dr. Michael Persinger for his extensive help with The Shiva Stimulation System. Persinger’s Endorsement (new window).

 Maximizing Your Chances

 One good way to begin learning psychic skills is to pretend you have them.
-If you go to a Catholic priest and tell them that you can’t believe in God, but that you feel an urge to join his church, one of the things he’s likely to tell you (following St. Augustine) that you should begin by pretending there’s a God, and let your faith unfold through your pretension.
+If you go to a Catholic priest and tell them that you can’t believe in God, but that you feel an urge to join his church, one of the things he’s likely to tell you (following St. Augustine) that you should begin by pretending there’s a God, and let your faith unfold from there.

 Something similar can help you develop your psychic skills.
-Not that they can be pretended into existence, or that some people who claim to be psychic are just pretending, but something else.
-When you pretend you’re psychic, it becomes very much harder to sabotage your own efforts through with your own skepticism.
+I don’t mean that you can create them by pretending you have them, or that some people who claim to be psychic are just pretending.
+When you pretend you’re psychic, it becomes very much harder to sabotage your own efforts with your own skepticism.

 While it’s not true that you “gotta believe”, its certainly true that you can’t disbelieve.
 At least, not while you’re doing a Shiva session, or exercising your skills between your sessions.
 Keep your skepticism as intellectual as possible, and your feelings as emotional as you can.
 When you’re doing one, don’t do the other.
 “Let not the right hand know what the left hand is doing”.

-One of the best things you can do is to make sure that you do your sessions on days when the geomagnetic levels are either very quiet or ‘unsettled’, depending on your goals.
+One of the best things you can do is to make sure that you do your sessions on days when the geomagnetic levels are either very quiet or ‘unsettled’.
 There have been many studies that show that heightened geomagnetic activity inhibits psychic perceptions.
 These studies used the octopus as well as similar technologies.
 Geomagnetic quiet provides a far more conducive environment.

-During geomagnetic storm, the times when it’s most active, there is a lot of extra information, most of it meaningless.
+There’s a lot of extra information, most of it meaningless, during geomagnetic storms.
 This ‘garbage’ information is embedded in the geomagnetic field along with the meaningful information – the ‘stuff’ a psychic is looking for.
 On days of geomagnetic quiet, “the signal-to-noise ratio” favors psychic work.
-During geomagnetic storm, the ‘signal’ – the information one is seeking – is easier to lose in the ‘noise’ of a magnetic storm.
+During geomagnetic storm, the ‘signal’ – the information one is seeking – is easier to lose in the ‘noise’.

 All the psychics I’ve talked to about it say they have days when they’re ‘on’ and days when they’re ‘off’.
 So far there have been no studies investigating to see if these days line up with days when the earth’s magnetic field is at rest, but it would be worth doing.
 Even the professionals find that “sometimes the magic works, and sometimes it doesn’t”.

-Looking at only ‘quiet’ times, one stands out.
+One time stands out when we only look at the ‘quiet’ periods.
 Immediately after a geomagnetic storm (4, 5).
-What seems to happen is that the brain somehow adapts to the geomagnetic noise, creating a sort of ‘inner quiet’.
-When the storm is over, the brain stops it, but slowly enough that there is an interval when both the inner and outer quiet combine to create especially favorable conditions.
-Interestingly, this effect didn’t occur when researchers looked at precognitive perception, only telepathy.
+What seems to happen is that the brain adapts to the geomagnetic noise, creating a sort of ‘inner quiet’.
+When the storm is over, the brain stops adapting to it, but slowly enough that there’s an interval with both this inner and outer quiet come together, and that creates especially favorable conditions for psychic perceptions.
+Interestingly, this effect didn’t appear when researchers looked at precognitive perception, only telepathy.
 However, this only applies to psychic perceptions during sessions.
 The experiment didn’t look at the psychic perceptions between sessions, the most important time for developing psychic skills, but also a time when the phenomenon is harder to study.

 (1) Van Flandern, Tom “The Speed of Gravity: What the Experiments Say” Physics Letters A 250:1-11 (1998)